anvaka/ngraph/examples/three.js/Basic/README.md

 All rendering examples here ([ngraph.pixi](https://github.com/anvaka/ngraph/tree/master/examples/pixi.js/06%20-%20Packaging), [ngraph.fabric](https://github.com/anvaka/ngraph/tree/master/examples/fabric.js/Node%20and%20Browser), [ngraph.ascii](https://github.com/anvaka/ngraph/tree/master/examples/terminal/01%20-%20ASCII), etc.) are following the same pattern in their rendering loop:

-1. Update layout
+1. Calculate graph layout
 2. Render scene

 What makes `ngraph.three` different from other renderers is its layout algorithm.
 It uses [`ngraph.forcelayout3d`](https://github.com/anvaka/ngraph.forcelayout3d) a three dimensional cousin of [`ngraph.forcelayout`](https://github.com/anvaka/ngraph.forcelayout).

 Both force layout algorithms are using non-recursive [quad-tree](http://en.wikipedia.org/wiki/Quadtree) to solve [n-body problem](http://en.wikipedia.org/wiki/N-body_problem).
 Unfortunately 3d layout is slower than 2d.
 From my experiments it can render at 30+fps graphs with 1k nodes, 3k edges.
 I'm sure this will be improved in future.

+# Rendering scene
+When layout is calculated [`three.js`](http://threejs.org/) is used to show graph. `ngraph.three` creates default UI objects for each element of a graph.
+At each frame it updates their positions and asks three.js to rerender scene.

+We'll see in greater detail how to customize appearance of a graph in nearest future.
+Please stay tuned.
+And for now, let me ask you for...

 # Feedback

 This is all work in progress at its very early stage.
-If you feel like API is missing something, please feel free to open issues in corresponding repository.
-I really need your feedback :)!
+If you feel like API is missing something, please feel free to open issue in corresponding repository or shoot me an email.
+I'd really love to hear from you :)!